trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 Impersonation Accessing HDFS
 ----------------------------

-Presto can impersonate the end user who is running a query.
-In the case of a user running a query from the command line interface, the end user is the username associated with the Presto CLI process or argument to the optional ``--user`` option.
+Trino can impersonate the end user who is running a query.
+In the case of a user running a query from the command line interface, the end user is the username associated with the Trino CLI process or argument to the optional ``--user`` option.
 Impersonating the end user can provide additional security when accessing HDFS if HDFS permissions or ACLs are used.